acpascale/NZx_caseDev_MacroEP/electricity_fiveZ_8736_2p_nziShadow_stable/readme.md

-# (case) electricity_fiveZ_8736_2p_nziShadow_dev (Unofficial)
+# (case) electricity_fiveZ_8736_2p_nziShadow_stable (Unofficial)

-Version of case used for development and (nightly) backup by user.
-There is no gaurantee that this version of the case will a) run to completion in latest (unofficial) version of Macro OR b) work as expected.
+Works with the Github version of Macro, but will fail in the Official Macro version availablevia the Julia repository.

 When this version reaches stable operation and represents a useful update to the *stable* version, it will be merged into *_stable.
 If it is time period or regional expansion of a prior model, it will be become a new *stable* version.